 Such transition to proofs classes are quite common at universities, since mathematicians need to be able to understand and write proofs.
 However, these classes are often fairly dull content-wise, as the entire goal is to learn what a proof is, and not to teach any new mathematics.
 Our class will be structured differently.
 We will teach students how to write and understand proofs while simultaneously teaching mathematics.
 To this end, we will run a three-quarter sequence, where each quarter is on a different topic and will introduce different typical techniques used in proofs.
 The classes are as follows:

 We strongly recommend that students take all three classes as a sequence.

 These classes will be less challenging than our advanced classes, but we still expect that students will take them very seriously and will work hard.
 Getting used to proofs is not a trivial matter and will take a considerable amount of effort.
 Students who take this sequence and master the material in it will develop the mathematical maturity needed to follow our advanced classes in the following year.

 These classes meet on Monday evenings in Palo Alto, from 5:30–8:30 PM.
-The fall class begins on September 24th and meets every Monday until December 3th, except for a break November 19.
+The winter class begins on January 7th and meets every Monday until March 11th.

 Click here to apply!
 Applications are due by November 25th.